Hospitality Services Detail

 - Guest language is set to EN or FR or IT or DE or ES or AR.
 If guest language is none of them, then we set it to EN.

 - The phone is unlocked, that is, it is allowed to call external numbers

 - Any voicemail message is deleted, and the MWI is turned off

 - The voicemail PIN is cleared, and won't be required to access voicemail

 Guest name on the IP phone display and line description

-Hotel Pack keeps a list of the rooms which can be access by the Users management web interface.
+Hotel Services keeps a list of the rooms which can be access by the Users management web interface.
 When a guest checks in, the first name and last name fields in users management are filled with the guest data received from the PMS.
 The guest name is then available to be searched and displayed: